 Served on numerous USTA national committees including the USTA Executive Committee (1978-1980) and as the first Chairman of the USTA Circuits Committee (1978-1980), which now supervises over 100 development level professional tennis tournaments.

-In 1981, Marshall was recruited to leave Manning Fulton to serve as Chief Operating Officer (Commissioner) and in-house counsel for the Men’s Tennis Council, the governing body of the international tennis tour for men.
-He was tasked to creating and staffing international offices in New York and Paris.
-The Tour, which was known as the Grand Prix of Tennis, included all of the major men’s professional tennis tournaments worldwide, including the US Open, Wimbledon, the French Open (Roland Garros) and the Australian Open, and concluded each year with the Masters Tournament at Madison Square Garden in New York City.
+In 1981, Marshall was recruited to leave Manning Fulton to serve as Chief Operating Officer (Commissioner) and in-house counsel for the Men’s Tennis Council, the governing body of men's international tennis worldwide.
+He was tasked for creating and staffing international offices in New York and Paris.
+The professonal Tour, which was known as the Grand Prix of Tennis, included all of the major men’s professional tennis tournaments worldwide, including the US Open, Wimbledon, the French Open (Roland Garros) and the Australian Open, and concluded each year with the Masters Tournament at Madison Square Garden in New York City.

 While working for the Men’s Tennis Council (MTC) he:

 Was responsible for the drafting, administration and enforcement of the international rules of tennis, the International Tennis Code of Conduct, sponsorship and television contracts and all business contracts for the sponsorship of the Grand Prix of Tennis and the staging of the Masters Tournament in New York City.
 In addition, he was responsible for the establishment of the worldwide calendar of men’s professional tournaments, the administration of the player designation system for the tournaments and for the training and certification of professional tennis officials worldwide.
 He employed the first professional tennis officials, developed the first drug testing program for professional tennis and started the player pension fund.